 Complete list of ingredients and amounts is located on the recipe card below.

-How to Cook Pork Tenderloin in Oven
+How to Make a Brown Sugar Garlic Pork Tenderloin

 Quick Overview

-- Season the tenderloin.
+- Season pork tenderloin.

-- Make honey soy glaze.
+- Add glaze.

 Step by Step Instructions

 Step 1: Preheat the oven to 450 degrees.
-In a small bowl, combine the olive oil, paprika, salt, garlic, chili powder, and mustard powder, until a thick paste forms.
+In a small bowl, combine the olive oil, paprika, salt, garlic, chili powder, and mustard powder until a thick paste forms.

 Step 2: On a baking sheet lined with parchment, pat dry the pork tenderloin with paper towels.